 - 1. The function of the Committee on Curriculum and Regulations shall be: - a.
-To review periodically, making recommendations when appropriate: - The standards of all academic programs in the University as they are affected by or related to such matters as the goals of the University, quality of courses, facilities, grading practices, faculty loads, faculty evaluation procedures, and degree requirements; - 2) All academic regulations; - Procedures for review at the University level of college or departmental programs to ensure that they are fulfilling University objectives; - 4) Other associated areas within the University that have a direct or indirect bearing on academic standards and programs. - b.
+To review periodically, making recommendations when appropriate: - 1) The standards of all academic programs in the University as they are affected by or related to such matters as the goals of the University, quality of courses, facilities, grading practices, faculty loads, faculty evaluation procedures, and degree requirements; - 2) All academic regulations; - Procedures for review at the University level of college or departmental programs to ensure that they are fulfilling University objectives; - 4) Other associated areas within the University that have a direct or indirect bearing on academic standards and programs. - b.
 To evaluate and recommend changes to the University Senate regarding additions, deletions, and modifications of all programs and courses. - 2.
 The Committee on Curriculum and Regulations shall consist of the following: - a.
-Ex officio members: - 1) The Provost and Vice President for Academic Affairs who shall serve as Chairperson; - 2) The Registrar; - 3) The Deans of the Colleges and of the Graduate School. - b.
-Faculty members elected from and by the full-time faculty of their respective units for three-year terms: - 1) One member from the College of Business Administration; - 2) One member from the College of Communications and Fine Arts; - 3) One member from the College of Education and Health Sciences; - 4) One member from the College of Engineering and Technology; - 5) Three members from the College of Liberal Arts and Sciences.
+Ex officio members: - 1) The Registrar; - 2) The Deans of the Colleges and the Director of Graduate Education. - 3) A tenured faculty nominated by the Senate Executive Committee and approved by the Senate who shall serve as the chairperson for a renewable three year term.
+The Chair will receive a one course reduction during the academic year.
+The Provost's Office will provide the needed committee staff support. - 4) The Provost and Senior Vice President for Academic Affairs. - b.
+Faculty members elected from and by the full-time faculty of their respective units for three-year terms: - 1) One member from the College of Business Administration; - 2) One member from the College of Communications and Fine Arts; - 3) One member from the College of Education and Health Sciences; - 4) One member from the College of Engineering and Technology;

-- c.
-Two undergraduate student members recommended by the Student Senate: - d.
-One graduate student recommended by the Graduate Student Advisory Council; - e.
+- 5) Three members from the College of Liberal Arts and Sciences. - c.
+Two undergraduate student members recommended by the Student Senate; - d.
+One graduate student recommended by Graduate Education; - e.
 Membership on the General Education Subcommittee of the Committee on Curriculum and Regulations shall be approved by the Senate. - 3.
-There are three standing subcommittees of the Committee on Curriculum and Regulations: the Subcommittee on Curriculum; the Subcommittee on Regulations and Degree Requirements; the Subcommittee on General Education.
-In matters related to curriculum and regulations, the Executive Committee of the Graduate School shall function as a subcommittee of the Committee on Curriculum and Regulations. - 4.
+There are three standing subcommittees of the Committee on Curriculum and Regulations: the Subcommittee on Curriculum; the Subcommittee on Regulations and Degree Requirements; the Subcommittee on Core Curriculum.
+In matters related to curriculum and regulations, the Executive Committee of Graduate Faculty shall function as a subcommittee of the Committee on Curriculum and Regulations. - 4.
 The Subcommittee on Curriculum - a.
-The function of the Subcommittee on Curriculum shall be: - To evaluate and recommend changes to the Committee on Curriculum and Regulations regarding all additions, deletions, and modifications of majors, minors, and concentrations. - 2) To evaluate and recommend changes to the Committee on Curriculum and Regulations regarding all undergraduate course additions, deletions, and modifications. - To evaluate and recommend changes to the Committee on Curriculum and Regulations regarding all 500-level course additions, deletions, and modifications. - b.
-The Subcommittee on Curriculum shall consist of the following: - 1) Ex officio members: - a) The Registrar - b) Publications Director - c) Executive Director of Library - 2) Faculty members elected from and by the full-time faculty of their respective units for three-year terms: - a) One member from the College of Business Administration; - b) One member from the College of Communications and Fine Arts: - c) One member from the College of Education and Health Sciences: - d) One member from the College of Engineering and Technology;
+The function of the Subcommittee on Curriculum shall be: - To evaluate and recommend changes to the Committee on Curriculum and Regulations regarding all additions, deletions, and modifications of majors, minors, and concentrations. - 2) To evaluate and recommend changes to the Committee on Curriculum and Regulations regarding all undergraduate course additions, deletions, and modifications. - 3) To evaluate and recommend changes to the Committee on Curriculum and Regulations regarding all 500-level course additions, deletions, and modifications. - b.
+The Subcommittee on Curriculum shall consist of the following: - 1) Ex officio members: - a) The Registrar - b) Publications Director - c) Executive Director of Library - 2) Faculty members elected from and by the full-time faculty of their respective units for three-year terms: - a) One member from the College of Business Administration; - b) One member from the College of Communications and Fine Arts; - c) One member from the College of Education and Health Sciences; - d) One member from the College of Engineering and Technology;